SEVEN COMMON SENSE REMINDERS FOR IF YOU'RE EVER STRANDED IN YOUR CAR DURING A SNOW STORM

 FIGURE OUT A WAY TO SIGNAL WHERE YOU ARE

-Because during bad storms or blizzards, visibility is low, you will want to figure out some way to signal to your rescuers your location.
-When safely possible, use flares, colorful flags/items or write messages/symbols on your vehicle.
+Because visibility is low during bad storms or blizzards, you will want to figure out some way to signal your location to your rescuers.
+When safely possible, use flares, and colorful flags/items or write messages/symbols on your vehicle.
 You’ll want to do this regularly.
 Checking frequently to increase your chances of your vehicle being recognized.

 DRINK WATER AND EAT FOOD

 Hopefully, you already have a winter safety kit in your car that includes, among other things, bottled water and snacks.
 If you do not have food available to you, try your best to stay hydrated.
 Avoid eating cold snow if you do not have any food or water available to you.
 Place snow inside an empty bottle, container or makeshift vessel, and hold it inside your coat, though not against your skin.
 Your body heat to will melt the snow faster.
 Wait for the snow to melt completely before drinking.